Pre-Purchase Consultation Customer Support Find InBody Test Center

 Segmental Lean Analysis

-Five bars showing muscle mass in each arm, each leg, and the trunk.
-Each bar has two values: actual mass (kg) and percentage of normal (%).
+Five bars showing muscle mass in each arm, each leg, and the trunk — with actual kg and % of normal.

-What to look for: Symmetry.
-A difference of more than 0.5 kg between left and right limbs may indicate injury, postural issues, training imbalance, or — clinically — neurological or muscular conditions.
+Look for symmetry.
+A difference of more than 0.5 kg between left and right limbs may indicate injury, postural issues, or training imbalance.

 Section 5